m-barthelemy/zabbix-mongo-old/README.md

 ### `wanted_value`:

-The value to pick from the result data.
-If empty, the complete result will be returned as a JSON string.
+The path to the wanted value.
+If empty, the complete result will be returned as a JSON string. if the path points to something not being a simple value, the content is returned as a JSON string.

- Format: `property.subproperty`
+ Format: `/property/subproperty`

  Examples: